tomaarsen/attention_sinks/README.md

 |:----------:|:----------:|
 | ![streaming_fluency_loss_mistral_7b](https://github.com/tomaarsen/attention_sinks/assets/37621491/53cd7aeb-2507-4b90-9942-cc549e53f84a) | ![streaming_fluency_loss_llama_2_7b](https://github.com/tomaarsen/attention_sinks/assets/37621491/77e623ad-c895-41c7-9c50-e276b363ba08) |

 Loading models using `attention_sinks` has a very positive impact on the fluency of the models across subsequent prompts.
+However, as can be seen for Llama-2-7B-chat-hf, it does not completely avoid fluency issues.

 ## Overview